asmagill/hs._asm.axuielement/Reference_Core.md

  * an array of the names of all attributes supported by the axuielementObject

 Notes:
- * Common attribute names can be found in the [hs._asm.axuielement.attributes](#attributes) tables; however, this method will list only those names which are supported by this object, and is not limited to just those in the referenced table.
+ * Common attribute names can be found in the [hs.axuielement.attributes](#attributes) tables; however, this method will list only those names which are supported by this object, and is not limited to just those in the referenced table.

 - - -